Zhengnan-Lai/HackChallenge/README.md

 ## App name:
 Meme&Meet

+## Team:
+* Designer: Grace Yizhen Chen (yc)
+* Backend: Alex Jialin Shen (js2642)
+* Backend: Yutong Zhu (yz2676)
+* Android Frontend: Santiago Lai (zl345)
+* Android Frontend: Chuhan Ouyang (co232)

 ## App Tagline:
 In the application we created, people will be able to search for meme templates, create their own memes, and post memes about the events happening at Cornell.

+Link to the public GitHub repo of our app: https://github.com/Santiago-Lai/HackChallenge.

+Link to the Figma design page: https://www.figma.com/file/xx1FWEnMaE4ZmZK8W3tb1b/hackathon-(meet%26meme)?node-id=8%3A1410.

+Demo video on YouTube: https://youtu.be/gjqxvYw57cQ.

-Link(s) to any other public GitHub repo(s) of your app: https://github.com/Santiago-Lai/HackChallenge Some screenshots of your app (highlight important features)
+Screenshots of our app (highlight important features) are attached at the end.

 ## A short description of your app (its purpose and features)
 * Login screen: users can enter their username and click login